timesize/monster-oop/01-front-end-basics/js-control-flow/25/exercises.md

   * Object
   * {}

-1. What is the outcome of the following expressions?
+1. What is the outcome of each of the following expressions?
   *  true && 6
   *  0 || "hi"
   *  ["a","b","c"] || "123"